antonioap101/FSI_Practica2/README.md

 The final model demonstrates high accuracy in classifying both the butterfly and moth species and the Euro-coins.
 The results are detailed in a classification report showcasing the precision, recall, and F1-score for each category.

 ## 🏁 Conclusion
 The project offers hands-on experience with neural networks and image classification.
 It provides a practical understanding of the model training process, the significance of hyperparameter tuning, and the application of data augmentation to improve model generalization.

-The EuroCoinClassifier model exhibits excellent generalization capabilities, as shown by the convergence of training and validation accuracy.
+The EuroCoinClassifier and BytterflyMothClassifier models exhibit great generalization capabilities, as shown by the convergence of training and validation accuracy.

  The performance graphs indicate that the model's accuracy stabilizes above 80%, with training and validation losses closely aligned, confirming the model's ability to generalize beyond the training data without overfitting.

-These results validate the effectiveness of the chosen model architecture and hyperparameters in accurately classifying different denominations of Euro coins.
+ These results validate the effectiveness of the chosen model architecture and hyperparameters in accurately classifying different denominations of Euro coins, Butterflies and Moths.

 ---